dipayan/aws-eks-iaac/README.md

   cd terraform
   # Create a terraform.tfvars
   cp terraform.tfvars terraform.tfvars.sample
+  # Modify the new file with the required values
   # Initialize the script
   make init
   # Plan for the infrastructure setup